 - Set financial goals.
 Make your money have a purpose by setting financial goals at least once per year.
 You can even use an annual financial checklist.

 - Revisit your financial goals monthly.
 Set a time aside at least once a month to track your progress.

 - Look at your budget weekly.
 See how you’re doing, adjust if necessary, and check for any errors.

 - Invest the gap.
 At the end of the month, whatever the difference is between your income and expenses, put it towards your highest financial goal.

-- Set up auto-payment.
-For all your bills, set them to auto-pay.
+- Set up auto-payment for all your bills.

 - Ask for a second opinion.
 Make a habit of asking for a second opinion from someone you trust before a big purchase or investment.

 - Treat every dollar the same.
 Don’t treat money differently depending on where it came from.
 A dollar will always be a dollar.
 For example, don’t splurge because you got an end-of-year bonus.
 Look at that money as the same as the income you received throughout the year.